 Speed can be increased by the wheels you pick too, so do compare the ones available to get maximum speed training as the change can be dramatic.
 On another note, you might want to get as aero as possible; tight clothing is a must when it comes to gaining speed when cycling outdoors, so make sure you and your bike alike don’t offer too much resistance to wind.

 Nutrition can play its role too, with proper hydration and refueling before, during, and after each training session, along with muscle building, and you should learn how to recover and rest too.
 This includes sleep, relaxation, and flexibility.

 There are interactive calculators available to measure and tweak the physical parameters of your speed and power.
 By using those, you can get a more complex look at your progress.
 These objects, along with the mechanisms mentioned before, will help you get the gist on how fast you can go and how many watts you are achieving, but don’t let the speed and endurance obsession overrun the importance of the ride.
 After all, it just helps you monitor your progress.

 Getting more power and getting faster does not come easy.
-You must efficiently train, work hard and rest accordingly and you must not get demoralized on slower days.
-This way you will know your power and watch the speed you need rise.
+You must efficiently train, work hard, and rest accordingly, and you must not get demoralized on slower days.
+This way, you will know your power and watch the speed you need to rise.